 Video content’s popularity and availability continues to skyrocket.
 According to the Cisco Visual Networking Index, it would take an individual more than five million years to watch the amount of video that will cross global IP networks each month in 2021.
 And, of course, as the demand for quality video content increases, brands are seeing the opportunity to connect with audiences through visual, multi-layered storytelling; bite-sized streaming video startup Quibi isn’t even live and already has billion-dollar backing.

 But you don’t need a huge budget to create brand video that resonates with your customers.
-It’s true that audiences have high expectations for video entertainment, but it’s possible to create high-value video with limited resources.
+It’s true that audiences have high expectations for video entertainment, but it’s possible to create high-value videos with limited resources or a simple video creation tool.
 It all starts with building a strong creative brief, rooted in integrated customer insights — never create video simply for the sake of having a video.

 Once your brief is complete and business goals aligned with the project, you’re ready to get started.
 Here are our tips for producing powerful video content, without exhausting your budget, time or energy.